Virtual colonoscopy

 - A strong medicine called a laxative that you’ll usually need to take the day or evening before your virtual colonoscopy.

-- A special liquid dye that you’ll need to drink over the day or two before your test.
+- A liquid dye that you’ll need to drink over the day or two before your test.
 This mixes with your poo but also acts as a laxative.
 It helps to show up any abnormalities in your large bowel.

 Laxatives clear your bowel by making you need to poo.
 They can quickly give you diarrhoea, so make sure you stay close to a toilet after you take them.